 The division hosted public meetings during the summer of 2015 soliciting input from self-advocates, family members, providers and other stakeholders regarding the waiver reapplication.
-These meetings were facilitated by division staff.
+These meetings were facilitated by Division staff.
 Ongoing workgroups with representation from providers, self-advocates and family members meet to assist in the enhancements of the waiver service delivery system.
 A stakeholder meeting took place in early October to discuss proposed waiver renewal changes.
-Drafts were posted on the division's website and public input sought
+Drafts were posted on the division's website and public input sought.
+Providers, stakeholders, families, and self-advocates could make public comments by emailing the division or MO HealthNet, mailing in written comments, commenting at the public forums, and by calling in to the division.

-- J. Notice to Tribal Governments.
+- Please refer to Section Main B. Optional Additional Needed Information (Optional) for full details regarding public input. - J. Notice to Tribal Governments.
 The State assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency. - K. Limited English Proficient Persons.
 The State assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
 Appendix B describes how the State assures meaningful access to waiver services by Limited English Proficient persons.